-- Teachers Standards 2012 - "Safeguarding Disabled Children Practice Guidance" DOH, 2009 - "Guidance for Safer Working Practice for Adults who Work with Children and Young People in Education Settings" - Safer Recruitment Consortium, October 2015 - o "What to do if you are worried a child is being abused" DfE, March 2015 - KSCB document: "Safe Practice with Technology Guidance for Adults who Work with Children and Young People" - KCC Safeguarding Children and Child Protection "Induction Leaflet Guidelines for School Staff" - KCC Guidelines for "Safeguarding Record Keeping in Schools" - o KCC Advice notes "Dealing with Disclosures in School" - Early Years Foundation Stage 2017 Welfare Requirements - These documents can be found on the Shared Teacher area of the computer system in the 'Safeguarding' folder.
+- Teachers Standards SWSF - "Safeguarding Disabled Children Practice Guidance" DOH, 2009 - "Guidance for Safer Working Practice for Adults who Work with Children and Young People in Education Settings" Safer Recruitment Consortium, October 2015 - "What to do if you are worried a child is being abused" DfE, March 2015 - KSCB document: "Safe Practice with Technology Guidance for Adults who Work with Children and Young People" - KCC Safeguarding Children and Child Protection "Induction Leaflet Guidelines for School Staff" - KCC Guidelines for "Safeguarding Record Keeping in Schools" - KCC Advice notes "Dealing with Disclosures in School" - Early Years Foundation Stage 2017 Welfare Requirements

+These documents can be found online through google search

-5. Key Responsibilities
+Key Responsibilities

 - Everyone who comes into contact with children and their families has a role to play in safeguarding children.
-Schools and colleges form part of the wider safeguarding system for children. - The governing bodyhave read and will follow KCSIE 2016.
-Further information regarding the key strategic responsibilities of the governing body and Headteacher are identified in appendix 1. - The school has a nominated governor for safeguarding named on the front of this document.
-The nominated governor will take the lead role in ensuring that the school has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policy and structures supporting safeguarding children are reviewed at least annually. - The Governing Body, Headteacher and Leadership Team will ensure that the DSL(s) is properly supported in this role at a time and resource level.
+Schools and colleges form part of the wider safeguarding system for children. - The Trustees and management committees have read and will follow KCSIE 2022 (A copy of which is kept in the Staffroom) - The school has a nominated Trustee for safeguarding named on the front of this document.
+The nominated Trustee will take the lead role in ensuring that the school has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policy and structures supporting safeguarding children are reviewed at least annually. - The Trustees and Leadership Team will ensure that the DSL(s) is properly supported in this role at a time and resource level.

-5.1 Designated Safeguarding Lead (DSL)
+Designated Safeguarding Lead (DSL)

-- The school has appointed members of the leadership team (Deputy Head teachers: Hannah Chalkley & Peppie Cornelius) as the Designated Safeguarding Leads (DSL).
+- The school has appointed a member of the leadership team, Thomas Kohler, as the Designated Safeguarding Lead (DSL), and Beth Cuenco as his deputy.
 The DSL has the overall responsibility for the day to day oversight of safeguarding and child protection systems in school. - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
 This training will be approved by and meet the standards as required by the Kent Safeguarding Children Board.
-The DSL's training will be updated formally every two years but their knowledge and skills will be updated through a variety of methods (staff meetings, CPD, e-Bulletins,local meetings.) at regular intervals, at least annually, to keep up with any developments relevant to their role.
+The DSL's training will be updated formally every two years but their knowledge and skills will be updated through a variety of methods: Conferences, local meetings, other training at regular intervals, at least annually, to keep up with any developments relevant to their role.

-The school has appointed additional staff to deputise for the DSL (Helen Roberts, Head Teacher).
-Deputy DSLs have attended appropriate training which enables them to fulfil this role.
+The school has appointed additional staff to deputise for the DSL.
+DSLs have attended appropriate training which enables them to fulfil this role.
 Whilst the activities of the Designated Safeguarding Lead may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the Designated Safeguarding Lead and this responsibility will not be delegated.